XuchenSun/Prediction-based-on-2D-data/README.md

 #    <p>Step6: run algorithm</p>

-    <p>Some codes come from TensorFlow.js and I improve the performance of prediction by adding a dense layer, increasing times of epochs and batch size</p>
+    Some codes come from TensorFlow.js and I improve the performance of prediction by adding a dense layer, increasing times of epochs and batch size